blynkkk/blynkkk.github.io/Sharing.md

 <img src="images/scan_qr.png" style="width: 200px; height:360px"/>

+Don't forget to activate your project in order to enable sharing!

 ## Dashboard sharing without Auth Token
 In case you want to share your dashboard without Auth token and thus without access to your device